Experiential Learning Opportunities: Co-Ops, & Internships

 Research has shown that experiential learning has resulted in students becoming more aware and confident individuals since they entered college.
 Navigating real-world problems through practical work alongside mentors, and receiving timely feedback makes students confident communicators and strategic thinkers.

-Let us understand the difference between an internship, cooperative education (co-op), research, and study abroad experience.
+Let us understand the difference between an internship and cooperative education (co-op)

 Internships

-These are structured learning experiences in a professional setting that are directly related to the field of study of the student.
+These are structured learning experiences in a professional setting that are preferably related to the student’s field of study.
 Most universities in the U.S. require students to complete a stipulated hour of internships during their spring or fall break.
 These internships do not have to be in-person or full-time.
-Options of doing part-time internships and online are also acceptable.
+Part-time internships and online are also acceptable by universities.
 Many international students undertake the latter if they decide to visit their home country during the breaks.
 However, if the student is working for a U.S.-based company, they have to adjust their timings according to the company’s timings.
-Internships.
-Luckily for international students who have an F1 visa, landing an internship is not a problem as long as they are enrolled in a college.
+Luckily, for international students getting an internship is not a problem since they have an F1 visa.

-Companies also hire interns with the aim of providing a learning environment to students so that they are aware of how the world of work works.
+Companies also hire interns intending to provide a learning environment to students so that they are aware of how the world of work functions.
 It helps them in the transition process from academia to a career.

 Cooperative Education (Co-op)